On the consistency of supervised learning with missing values: Simulations

 \item $\{\Xm_j\leq z\}$ vs $\{\Xm_j>z ~\textrm{or}~ \Xm_j=\NA\}$,

-\item $\{\Xm_j\neq\NA\}$ vs $\{\Xm_j=\NA\}$. \end{itemize} In a nutshell, for each possible split, MIA tries to send all missing values to the left or to the right, and compute for each choice the corresponding error (right-hand side in \ref{split_criterion_cart}, as well as the error associated to separating the observed values from the missing ones.
-Finally, it chooses the split among the previous ones with the lowest error (see Algorithm~\ref{alg-MIA} in Appendix~\ref{subsec:app:algo}).
-Note that block propagation can be seen as a greedy way of successively optimizing the choices in two first options.
-However, as we show in Prop. \ref{prop_criterion}, these successive choices are sub-optimal.
+\item $\{\Xm_j\neq\NA\}$ vs $\{\Xm_j=\NA\}$. \end{itemize} In a nutshell, MIA tries to send all missing values to the left or to the right for each possible split, or to separate observed values from missing ones.
+For each option, the prediction error is computed and the selected option is the one minimizing the prediction error (see Algorithm~\ref{alg-MIA} in Appendix~\ref{subsec:app:algo} for details).

 Missing values are treated as a category by MIA, which is thus nothing but a greedy algorithm minimizing the square loss between $Y$ and a function of $\bXm$ and consequently targets the quantity \eqref{eq:2d_mod} which separate $\E[Y |\bXm]$ into $2^d$ terms.
 However, it is not exhaustive: at each step, the tree can cut for each variable according to missing or non missing and selects this cut when it is relevant, \textit{i.e.} when it minimizes the prediction error.
 The final leaves can correspond to a cluster of missing values patterns (observations with missing values on the two first variables for instance and any missing patterns for the other variables).